oneapi-src/oneDNN/source/ops/convolution/ConvolutionBackpropFilters_1.rst

 * *groups*

   * **Description**: *groups* denotes the number of groups input channels and output channels are divided into.
+In_channels and out_channels must both be divisible by groups
   * **Range of values**: integer value greater than 0
   * **Type**: int
   * **Default value**: 1